MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 #### Solution: request more activations to increase extension limit

-If you need additional activations, contact the [Microsoft Licensing Activation Centers](https://www.microsoft.com/Licensing/existing-customer/activation-centers).
+If you need more activations, contact the [Microsoft Licensing Activation Centers](https://www.microsoft.com/Licensing/existing-customer/activation-centers).

 ### 0xC004F009 The Software Protection Service reported that the grace period expired